BNSC1/android-notes/README.md

 `throws` in Java or `@Throws` in Kotlin indicates that a function may throw an exception

+`try-catch` is used to gracefully recover from an exception

-`finally` is invoked whether an exception is handled or not in try-catch
+`finally` is invoked whether an exception is handled or not in `try-catch`

 `finalize()` is invoked to perform cleaning up before being garbage collected, deprecated in Java 9 as it can lead to unexpected behavior